Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

   framework.
 Note, replace the ```ENVNAME``` with the name of the tested environment.
 By default, the tox is configured to run tests for 'teensy41,' 'mega' and 'due' platforms.
 To add different environments, edit the tox.ini file.
-- ```tox -e docs``` Uses Doxygen, Breathe and Sphinx to build the source code documentation from Doxygen-formatted docstrings, rendering a static API .html file.
+- ```tox -e docs``` Uses Doxygen, Breathe, and Sphinx to build the source code documentation from Doxygen-formatted docstrings, rendering a static API .html file.
 - ```tox -e build-ENVNAME``` Builds the project for the specified environment (platform).
 Does not upload the built hex file to the board.
 Same ```ENVNAME``` directions apply as to the 'test' command.